gongahkia/yuho/README.md

 # `Yuho`

-Yuho is a functional domain-specific language providing a programmatic representation of Singapore Criminal Law.
+Yuho is a domain-specific language providing a programmatic representation of Singapore Criminal Law.

 ## Rationale